MahikaJaguste/library-management-system/README.md

 We can observe that the original nested query takes ``0.00087000 sec``., however the optimized query which is written using join operations and order by, limit clauses takes ``0.00085250 sec``. which is less than the execution time for original nested query.

 The reason is clear from the number of scan rows shown in the above image.
 The max clause in the nested query scans all the 16 rows of job_salary, however the order by and limit clause effectively scans 1 row from the derived table which makes the query faster.

+## Additional features in the website

+For ``Task 1``, we have added a search functionality that takes substrings of the publisher name and the street name and returns results about all the publishers whose attributes contain those substrings.

+For ``Task 2``, we have added a search functionality that takes a string and returns the details of all users whose user_name starts with the input string (i.e. searching from the prefix).

+For ``Task 4``, we  added a feature where the user can enter a date, and he will be shown all the transactions where the issue date was the date that he entered.

+For ``Task 7``, we have implemented a join functionality where the user can  find the names of all users working in the library in a faster manner due to our optimized query using join.

 **References**